-(4) Health care to be addressed by the court.
+(4) Health care.

-- (A) Α portion of the basic child obligation is intended to cover basic ordinary out-of-pocket medical expenses.
-The court, in its discretion, in addition to the basic child support obligation, shall also provide for the child's current and future medical needs by ordering either or both parents to initiate health insurance coverage for the child through currently effective health insurance policies held by the parent or parents, purchase one or more or all health, dental, or vision insurance policies for the child, or provide for the child's current and future medical needs through some other manner. - (B) The court, in its discretion, may order either or both parents to contribute to the reasonable health care needs of the child not covered by insurance, including, but not limited to, unreimbursed medical, dental, orthodontic, or vision expenses and any prescription medication for the child not covered under the child's health insurance.
+(A) A portion of the basic child support obligation is intended to cover basic ordinary out-of-pocket medical expenses.
+The court, in its discretion, in addition to the basic child support obligation, shall also provide for the child's current and future medical needs by ordering either or both parents to initiate health insurance coverage for the child through currently effective health insurance policies held by the parent or parents, purchase one or more or all health, dental, or vision insurance policies for the child, or provide for the child's current and future medical needs through some other manner.

-- private health insurance coverage, the court may order: - (I) one or both parents to provide health insurance coverage at any time it becomes available at a reasonable cost; or
+- (B) The court, in its discretion, may order either or both parents to contribute to the reasonable health care needs of the child not covered by insurance, including, but not limited to, unreimbursed medical, dental, orthodontic, or vision expenses and any prescription medication for the child not covered under the child's health insurance. - (C) If neither parent has access to appropriate private health insurance coverage, the court may order: - (I) one or both parents to provide health insurance coverage at any time it becomes available at a reasonable cost; or - (II) the parent or non-parent custodian with primary physical responsibility for the child to apply for public health insurance coverage for the child and require either or both parents to pay a reasonable amount of the cost of health insurance for the child.